ColDog5044/ColDog5044.github.io/_posts/2025-12-23-How-to-Setup-Domain-Controllers-Pt4.md

 ### Physical Security

+**Enterprise Best Practices:**
 - Place RODCs in locations where physical access is limited
 - Use BitLocker to encrypt the drives
 - Implement physical access controls and monitoring
+- Install in locked server rooms or cabinets
+- Use tamper-evident seals on hardware

+**Homelab Application:**
+While you may not have branch offices, understanding these security concepts is crucial.
+In your homelab:
+- Practice enabling BitLocker on Server Core using PowerShell
+- Document security procedures as if this were a real branch office
+- Consider this RODC as a "less trusted" DC to understand the security model

+> **Real-World Context:**
+> In enterprise environments, branch offices often have minimal physical security - maybe just a closet with basic locks.
+RODCs are designed for exactly this scenario, where a stolen server wouldn't compromise the entire domain.
+{: .prompt-info }

 ### Password Replication Policy